My Murdered Remains

-My Murdered Remains is the 21st album by American alternative rock band They Might Be Giants, released for digital download and pre-order on December 10, 2018.
+My Murdered Remains is the 21st album by American alternative rock band They Might Be Giants, released on December 10, 2018 as a digital download.
 The standard disc consists entirely of songs from the band's 2018 Dial-A-Song project, and a 16-track bonus disc is included, titled More Murdered Remains.
-The album was released simultaneously with another album, The Escape Team.
+The album was released simultaneously with The Escape Team.

-A physical release was followed in the spring of 2019.